prakashsharma19/testing/README.md

             let currentText = currentNode.textContent;
             let currentStart = start;

+            // Traverse backward and stop at punctuation or start of line while (currentNode && currentStart === 0) {
+                const prevNode = getPreviousTextNode(currentNode);
+                if (!prevNode) break;  // Stop if no more lines

+                currentNode = prevNode;
+                currentText = currentNode.textContent;
+                currentStart = currentText.length;  // Move to end of the previous line }

-            // Move selection to the left and stop at punctuation or start of line const previousText = currentText.slice(0, currentStart);
+            // Find the previous punctuation in the current line const previousText = currentText.slice(0, currentStart);
             const prevPunctuation = previousText.search(punctuationRegex);